Skip to content

 The Spokane arrests represent a significant escalation in the Department of Justice’s crackdown on protesters.
 Outside of the arrest of Los Angeles union leader David Huerta, there appear to be no other recent examples of protesters being charged solely with the federal crime of “conspiracy to impede or assault law enforcement officers.”

 RANGE is committed to continue covering the aftermath of these protests, the cases and the federal government’s increasing pressure on our community members.
+Scroll down for our latest coverage.

 Everything we know about the Spokane ICE protests – RANGE Media